Tandolf/Lwjgl-OpenGL/README.md

 # Lwjgl-OpenGL

-This is my testprojekt for trying out LWJGL 2.9.3.
+This is my test project for trying out and learning more about LWJGL and OpenGL.
 It is basically a 3D square in an empty space that you can fly around using the ”AWSD”-keys and the mouse in an first person view.

 it’s run with: